OneBitSoftware/Microsoft.AspNetCore.Authentication.ActiveDirectory/README.md

 This is still work in progress.
 Kerberos is not attempted yet.

 Todo:
-- Fix the state caching capability.
-I need to research the best design to store the challange at the server.
 - Create a Log Out action link
 - Get some unit tests in place
-- Clean up some code and add more comments
+- Add comments and clean up some code

 ##Remarks
 Achieving server-side NTLM handshaking depends the Windows platform due to interop, dependency on domain-joined machines and secur32.dll.
 This will naturally limit this library to Windows-based DNX hosts.